 - Keynote (Mac version from version 6.5 or later and iOS version from 2.5 and later)

-And don’t forget, you will need supported devices to run Handoff:
+And it’s not enough, you will need supported devices to run Handoff:

 - MacBook Air (Mid 2012 and later)